tendermint/liquidity/doc/client.md

 Required arguments:
 - pool-id: The pool id of the liquidity pool
-- pool-coin: The amount of pool coin to withdraw from the liquidity pool
+- pool-coin: The amount of pool coin for this transaction
 ```

 Example to check the balance before withdraw